linstantnoodles/python-basics/chapter_13.md

 [1, 16, 81]
 ```

-Or we can use a list comprehension as our arbitrary expression so we get a list of lists.
+Or we can use a list comprehension for the `ELEMENT_EXPRESSION` part so we get a list of lists.

 ```bash
 >>> [[i for i in range(3)] for i in numbers]
 [[0, 1, 2], [0, 1, 2], [0, 1, 2]]
 ```

-And we can also go nuts and do both!
+And we can also go nuts and do both! (protip: do this if you want to really, really want to annoy other programmers)

 ```bash
 >>> [[i for i in range(3)] for i in [i * i for i in numbers]]